 Check out Jason’s Blogspot blog.

-Jason Tonioli (pronounced: toe-knee-oh-lee) was raised in Soda Springs, Idaho and Roy, Utah.
+New Age pianist Jason Tonioli (pronounced: toe-knee-oh-lee) was was born in 1979 and raised in Soda Springs, Idaho and Roy, Utah.
 He started piano lessons when he was in Kindergarten and enjoyed practicing for the first year.
 Throughout his school years he disliked practicing (however, he did enjoy the fact that girls like a guy who can play piano).
-His piano skills are a product of excellent teachers and a mother who wouldn’t let him quit.
-If it weren’t for a mother who won the “piano war” with her son, this book would never have been written.
+His piano skills are a product of excellent teachers and a mother who wouldn’t let him quit lessons.
+If it weren’t for a mother who won the “piano war” with her son, he would have never recorded or written music.

 A note from the Composer for Mothers and Piano Students

-“When you play the music in these books, have fun with it.
+“When you play my music, have fun with it.
 If you don’t like the way a note sounds, go ahead and change it.
 Play it the way you think it should sound.
 I’m ok with that and promise not to come out of my grave to haunt you if you do.
 However, I do caution you to be careful when changing any dead composer’s music, like Beethoven, Bach, Mozart, etc. They have been known to roll over in their graves and haunt anyone who changes their music ; they have been known to roll over in their graves and even emerge from them to haunt the musicians who change their music.”

 “To any piano student who has wanted to quit lessons (probably several of you): DON’T QUIT!
 You’ll regret it for the rest of your life.
 Your teacher and parents really do know what they are talking about when they tell you you’ll be glad you kept taking lessons.
 (Remember, this is coming from someone who told his mom he hated piano for years.)
 Stick it out and keep practicing.
 I promise you, you’ll be glad you did, and when you get older you’ll thank your parents and teachers for not letting you give up.”